New Source to Target experience

 -

-If a River exists in the "Target Environment," its configuration is updated without altering its status.
+Existing Rivers in the target environment: If a River exists in the "Target Environment," its configuration is updated without altering its status.
 For example, Active Rivers remain active, and their validation state does not reset.